jaseemabid/blog/preview/inc.md

 title: An Incremental Approach to Compiler Construction
 ---

-I started working with a [paper][paper] of the same title by Abdulaziz Ghuloum a couple of months ago.
-The paper takes an incremental pedagogical approach to writing a small scheme compiler for x86.
+I started working with the paper [An Incremental Approach to Compiler Construction][paper] by Abdulaziz Ghuloum a couple of months ago.
+The paper takes an incremental and pedagogical approach to writing a small scheme compiler for x86 architecture.
 The author aims to "write a compiler powerful enough to compile an interactive evaluator" for the same language used to build it.

 Unlike the traditional approach of starting with a full blown programming language, we start with a very tiny subset of the language and incrementally